Electronic Resources

 Depending on the database, you will find books, articles, and essays on different fields of study, when indicated also with access to the electronic full text.

-If you look for books or journals available at the UB, it is best to use the catalogue.
+If you look for books or journals available at the UB, it is best to use the catalog.

 If you look for literature concerning a certain topic independently of its availablity at a library, use a database.

-- In the catalogue, you will find articles from many electronic ressources licensed by the library, as well as others.
-Access the tab Primo Discovery after having entered search terms into the catalogue.
+- In the catalog, you will find articles from many electronic resources licensed by the library, as well as others.
+After entering search terms into the catalog, access the Primo Discovery tab.

 - If you are looking for articles on a specific topic, we recommend to first start looking in databases and bibliographies.

-In case you have not researched in a database that provides full texts, you can look afterwards if a paper of a certain journal is available at the catalogue, or at the Electronic Journals Library (EZB).
-If the University Library (UB) owns a license to the respective journal, you should be able to access it from there. - Are you looking for a certain paper from a certain journal and want to know if it is available at the UB?
+If you have not searched a database that provides full texts, you can then check if an article from a specific journal is available in the catalog, or in the Electronic Journals Library (EZB).
+If the University Library (UB) owns a license to the respective journal, you should be able to access it from there. - Are you looking for a specific article from a particular journal and want to know if it is available at the UB?

-Start by looking at the catalogue or at the Electronic Journals Library (EZB) using the title of the journal to see if the UB owns the volume in question or has it licensed.
+Start by searching the catalog or the Electronic Journals Library (EZB) using the journal’s title to see if the UB owns or has licensed the volume in question.

-Using the following link: Databases – Database Information System (DBIS)
+Use the following link: Database Information System (DBIS)

-Often, databases do not provide full texts to read.
-Therefore, look for the respective medium in our catalogue afterwards or in the Electronic Journal Library (EZB).
+Often, databases do not provide full texts.
+Therefore, look for the respective medium in our catalog afterwards or in the Electronic Journal Library (EZB).

 Many databases are directly connected to the catalogue through the SFX button.